Guide to automating screenshots with Zapier

 • And more.

-PagePixels Multi-Step works by making browser actions (click, input text, press enter, etc.) available for you to add, and then PagePixels runs those actions for you before taking the screenshot.
+PagePixels Multi-Step works by making browser actions (click, input text, press enter, etc.) available for you to recreate the steps needed to go from a public web page to the content you want to screenshot.

 Multi-Step Actions